drone-runners/drone-runner-docker/content/specification/_index.md

 }
 {{< / highlight >}}

-## The `name` attribute

-The name of the step.
-This value is required and must match [a-zA-Z0-9_-].
-This value is displayed in the user interface (non-normative) and is used to identify the step (non-normative).

-## The `image` attribute
+## The `commands` attribute

-The name of the docker image.
-The image name should include the tag and will default to the latest tag if unspecified.
-This value is of type `string` and is required.
+Defines a list of shell commands executed inside the Docker container.
+The commands are executed using the default container shell (non-normative) as the container `ENTRYPOINT`.
+This attribute is an array of type `string` and is required.

-## The `detach` attribute

-The detach attribute instructions the system to start the Docker container and then run in the background.
-This value is of type `boolean` and is optional.

-## The `pull` attribute

-Defines how and when the system should pull images.
-This attribute is of enumeration [`Pull`](#the-pull-enum) and is optional.

-## The `failure` attribute

-Defines how the system handles failure.
-The default value is `always` indicating a failed step always fails the overall pipeline.
-A value of `ignore` indicates the failure is ignored.
-This attribute is of enumeration [`Failure`](#the-failure-enum) and is optional.

 ## The `command` attribute

 Overrides the image `COMMAND`.
 This should only be used with service containers and cannot not be used with the `commands` attribute.
 This attribute is an array of type `[string]` and is optional.

+## The `detach` attribute

+The detach attribute instructions the system to start the Docker container and then run in the background.
+This value is of type `boolean` and is optional.

 ## The `entrypoint` attribute

 Overrides the image `ENTRYPOINT`.
 This should only be used with service containers and cannot not be used with the `commands` attribute.
 This attribute is an array of type `[string]` and is optional.

-## The `commands` attribute

-Defines a list of shell commands executed inside the Docker container.
-The commands are executed using the default container shell (non-normative) as the container `ENTRYPOINT`.
-This attribute is an array of type `string` and is required.

 ## The `environment` attribute

 Defines a list of environment variables scoped to the pipeline step.
 This attribute is of type `[string, string]` and is optional.

+## The `failure` attribute

+Defines how the system handles failure.
+The default value is `always` indicating a failed step always fails the overall pipeline.
+A value of `ignore` indicates the failure is ignored.
+This attribute is of enumeration [`Failure`](#the-failure-enum) and is optional.

+## The `image` attribute

+The name of the docker image.
+The image name should include the tag and will default to the latest tag if unspecified.
+This value is of type `string` and is required.

+## The `name` attribute

+The name of the step.
+This value is required and must match [a-zA-Z0-9_-].
+This value is displayed in the user interface (non-normative) and is used to identify the step (non-normative).

 ## The `network_mode` attribute

 Overrides the default network to which the Docker container is attached.
 For example `host` or `bridge`.
+This attribute is of type `string` and is optional.

+## The `privileged` attribute

+Overrides the default Docker security policy and grants the container nearly full access to the host machine.
+This attribute is of type `boolean` and is optional.

+## The `pull` attribute

+Defines how and when the system should pull images.
+This attribute is of enumeration [`Pull`](#the-pull-enum) and is optional.

+## The `user` attribute

+Overrides the default username or uid used when executing the pipeline commands or entrypoint.
 This attribute is of type `string` and is optional.

 ## The `when` section